After several deaths on special trains, Piyush Goyal urges people to travel ‘only when necessary’

 In a statement, the Indian Railways said special trains were being run daily throughout the country to ensure that migrant workers were able to reach their homes.
 “It has been observed that some people who are availing this service have pre-existing medical conditions which aggravates the risk they face during the Covid-19 pandemic,” it added.
 “A few unfortunate cases of deaths related to pre-existing medical conditions while travelling have happened.”

-The Railways sought cooperation from all passengers, saying safety is their biggest concern.
+The Railways sought cooperation from all passengers, saying safety was their biggest concern.
 “Indian railway parivaar is working 24x7 to ensure that rail services are provided to all the citizens of the country needing to travel,” it said.
 “In case of any distress or emergency please do not hesitate to reach out to your railway parivaar and we will help you as always [helpline number – 139 and 138].”

 The Centre had started the special trains on May 1 to transport migrant workers back to their home states after they were stranded in different parts of the country during the coronavirus-induced lockdown from March 25.
 However, there have been reports of trains not only starting late, but also taking longer to reach their destinations.
 The Railways claimed the trains that were delayed by many hours taking unconventional routes, such as one from Mumbai to Gorakhpur that ended up in Odisha, were just involved in “route rationalisation”.
 Passengers have also complained about the lack of food and water on these trains.